 I was in a bit of rut.
 I had only been making gamejam games and failing every attempt at long-term projects.
 I was determined to create a “real” game, so I wouldn’t feel like such a failure.

 In 2016 I had been working on a tile-based turn-based game, that I eventually abandoned, because the artist left the project and it was filled with bugs.
-Here’s a few gif of what that looked like:
+Here’s a gif of what it looked like:

 Fast forward to summer 2017 and I’m making a tile-drawing-grid tool for fun because I’m a nerd.
 It was a lot of fun and I decided to just start making a game without really having any real idea.
 Great way to start obviously…